Skip to content

 Note

-Read docker logs for restic service to see if everything working well.
+Read docker logs for restic service to see if everything is working as expected.

 Note on backup content⚓︎

-Backup does not apply to uploaded files.
-We inform users that they should keep a backup of their original sequence files.
+By default, backup does not apply to uploaded files.
+In the server we run, we inform users that they should keep a backup of their original sequence files.

 Autodelete and Permissions⚓︎